Falmouth-Games-Academy/comp110-worksheet-5/README.md

 ## a State what task this algorithm performs
 For each element in array i compare to each element in array j.
 If 2 elements are not in the same position in the list and they hold the same value then there is a duplicate, else there is not.
 ***
-## b Explain why the worst case running time of the algorithm is quadratic, i.e.O(n^2^).
+## b Explain why the worst case running time of the algorithm is quadratic, i.e.O(n^2).
 The search mamkes use of 2 liniar searches resulting in a quadratic search.
-This is due to the combination of nested loops resulting in the worst case being O(n^x^) where x is the number of nested loops in this case 2.
+This is due to the combination of nested loops resulting in the worst case being O(n^x) where x is the number of nested loops in this case 2.
 ***
 Now suppose that the for loop on line 4 is changed so that j ranges from 0 to i − 1
 ***